 Dr Carina O'Reilly has taught politics, sociology, policing and criminal justice at undergraduate and Masters level, and developed and led several undergraduate and Masters degrees at Anglia Ruskin University.
-She is now a Senior Lecturer and Programme Leader at the University of Lincoln.
-She has recently completed doctoral research on legitimacy and values in local policing.
+She is a Senior Lecturer and Programme Leader at the University of Lincoln.
+Her research focuses on legitimacy and values in local policing.